European Privacy Association

 No funding received from the EU institutions during the last closed financial year.

-EPA currently does not have corporate Supporters.
+EPA currently has two corporate Supporters.
 In the past it has had a number of sustaining Supporters, both European and non-European, including both industry players and natural persons.
 The entirety of EPA's budget is used for the organization of events and the elaboration of the scientific work of the association which consists of research and writing papers.

 Supporter contributions vary upon status: